 Health Savings Accounts (HSAs)

 - Funding: Both employee and employer can contribute.
-Employee contributions are made pre-tax (or after-tax and deducted on tax return).
-In 2024, contribution limits are $4,150 (individual) and $8,300 (family).
+Your contributions are pre-tax (or after-tax and deducted on your tax return).
+In 2024, limits are $4,150 (individual) and $8,300 (family).

 - Triple Tax Advantage: Contributions are tax-deductible, growth is tax-deferred, and withdrawals for qualified medical expenses are tax-free.
+Hard to beat.

-- HDHP Requirement: Only available if enrolled in a qualifying HDHP (minimum deductible $1,600 individual/$3,200 family in 2024).
+- HDHP Requirement: You must be enrolled in a qualifying HDHP (minimum deductible $1,600 individual/$3,200 family in 2024).

 Which One Is Right for Your Organization?